 How do I apply?

-You do not need to apply for the scheme.
-All eligible students will automatically receive their Kick Start credit once the enrolment process is fully completed.
-The earliest date that funds will become available is Monday 6th September 2021.
+All eligible students will automatically receive their Kick-Start credit once the enrolment process is fully completed.
+The earliest date that funds will become available is Monday 5th September 2022.

 When will I get my funds?